Get to know MUA at an upcoming event!

 Fellowships

-Some doctors decide to continue their training after their residency by going on to complete a fellowship.
-A fellowship is at least one more year of study, usually in the subspecialty of their residency, to learn more cutting-edge techniques.
-Doctors who become fellows are often considered to be experts in their chosen field.
+As noted, some doctors decide to continue their training after residency by going on to complete a fellowship program.
+A fellowship is at least one more year of study, usually in a subspecialty of their residency training specialty area, to learn more cutting-edge techniques and advanced treatments.
+Doctors who become fellows are often considered to be experts in their chosen fields.

 Practice

-After completing their residency program, doctors can apply for an unrestricted medical license.
-They will then have the option to find employment in private practice, group practice, or become employed by a clinic or hospital.
+After completing their residency programs, doctors can apply for an unrestricted medical license.
+They will then have the option to work in private practice, group practice, or become employed by a clinic or hospital.
+In order to practice independently in any of these settings, physicians must complete requisite licensing exams in their chosen geographical location.
+In the U.S., this would be the USMLE Step 3, as well as any relevant state licensing requirements.

-Many doctors decide to earn board certification in their field of specialty after their American Board of Medical Specialties accredited residency comes to an end.
+Many doctors decide to earn board certification in their field of specialty after residency comes to an end.
 Board certification is a voluntary qualification that reflects your knowledge in a certain field, such as internal medicine, orthopedics, pediatrics or pathology.

 FAQs About Medical Residents